Staff Profile

 Academic Associate in Criminology and Sociology

-I am a PhD student and an Academic Associate in Criminology and Sociology.
-My research focuses on internet-based communities and subcultures.
-Currently, I am working on a digital ethnographic study into the post-COVID evolution of anti-vaccination mis/disinformation in online spaces.
+I am a PhD researcher and an Academic Associate in Criminology and Sociology.
+My research focuses on internet-based communities and subcultures, conspiracy theory, and dis/misinformation.
+Currently, I am working on a digital ethnographic study of anti-vaccination mis/disinformation discourses in 'Alt Tech' online spaces.

-Previously, I received a BA (Hons) in English Literature from the University of Manchester.
-I then achieved an MA in Criminology from the University of Central Lancashire.
+Previously, I received a BA (Hons) in English Literature from the University of Manchester in 2014.
+I then achieved an MA in Criminology from the University of Central Lancashire in 2021.

 Teaching